gritzko/replicated.cc/concepts/unicode.md

 You have to wait another thousand years for that!

 So, what can we do about it all?
-We can not change Unicode.
-That ship has sailed in 1996, I guess.
+We can not change Unicode; that ship had sailed in 1996.
 Still, what conclusions can we make?

 Unicode belongs to the same family of interoperability standards as IP or HTTP or Ethernet.